woodstone121/DeepCore/_posts/2017-04-25-Creating_Synthetic_Clouds.md

 4. repeat steps 2 and 3 until the corner image is 1x1
 5. stack the original image, and all the stored upsampled images on top of each by adding the pixel values

 I changed the order of the algorithm a little bit, but the result should be the same.
-By varying the original image size, you can change the general appearance of the clouds.
-Starting with a 64x64 image, the result looks like a coudy day.
-Starting with 256x256, it looks like heavy rain.

-We can reproduce this in Python.
+I'm going to reproduce this algorithm in Python.
 I'm going to upgrade to bicubic interpolation because its 2017 and its a great time to be alive.

-NOTE: This code was exported from a Jupyter Notebook (python 3.4.3) [using nbconvert](http://briancaffey.github.io/2016/03/14/ipynb-with-jekyll.html).
+NOTE: This code was exported from a [Jupyter Notebook](https://gist.github.com/alanjschoen/a37bfe7cf7e266beacd69c172f266bb3) (python 3.4.3) [using nbconvert](http://briancaffey.github.io/2016/03/14/ipynb-with-jekyll.html).
 There area a couple of things that are specific to Jupyter/iPython, like `%matplotlib inline` and the semicolon at the end.
 If you want to run this code outside of a Jupyter Notebook, you will need to remove those.
 Otherwise, it should work normally.

 {% highlight python %}